MelonSmasher/TurkeyBite/README.md

 ![flow-chart](docs/img/flow.png)

+When conceptualizing the diagram above replace redis, elasticsearch, and kibana with valkey, opensearch, and opensearch dashboards respectively.

 ### What DNS servers does this work with

 As of right now I have tested this with a Microsoft DNS server and I am running this in production with multiple Bind9 servers.
 Since Packetbeat is used to grab and send packets to Redis this should work with any DNS server that can also run Packetbeat.